 Kartika Lestari

-After recovering from prolonged illnesses at one time, Kartika has maintained her well-being by regularly practicing reiki, meditation, and yoga, as well as walking with her beloved dog.
+After recovering from prolonged illnesses at one time, Kartika has maintained her well-being by regularly practicing Reiki, meditation, and yoga, as well as walking with her beloved dog.
 In her free time, she enjoys reading, traveling, cooking, or gardening.
 She also loves sharing her experiences with others—from writing to living overseas and from learning to living purposely.

 Find out what people say about Kartika here.